-The final hip bucket that we discuss is the general Unger brand hip bucket.
-It comes with three slots, one large slot for your t-bar, one smaller slot for you squeegee, and one even smaller slot for a single edged razor.
+The final hip bucket that we discuss is the general Unger hip bucket.
+It comes with three slots, one large slot for your t-bar, one smaller slot for your squeegee, and one even smaller slot for a single-edged razor.

-As we mentioned before, it is important to make certain that your tools will fit with the brand of hip bucket you choose.
-With that said, another thing to consider is that some wide body channels have a hard time fitting in the smaller “squeegee” slots.
+As we mentioned before, it is essential to make sure that your tools will fit with the brand of hip bucket you choose.
+With that said, another point to consider is that some wide-body channels have difficulty fitting in the smaller “squeegee” slots.

 And there you have it!
 Hip buckets explained, dissected, and discussed.
-Next time your in the market for a hip bucket or two, be sure to reference this post to make sure you are getting EXACTLY what you want.
-Also, feel free to download the hip bucket/ tool guide to make sure that your tools will work with the hip bucket of your choosing (or vice versa).
-If you have any unanswered questions about hip buckets, comment below with you questions and email address and we will be sure to answer them.
+Next time you’re in the market for a hip bucket or two, be sure to reference this post to make sure you are getting EXACTLY what you need.
+Also, feel free to download the hip bucket/tool guide to make sure that your tools will work with the hip bucket of your choosing (or vice versa).
+If you have any unanswered questions about hip buckets, comment below with your questions and email address, and we will be sure to answer them.